-High CTR may not be important for you, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPS.
+High CTR may not be essential for you to, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPs.

 A high click-through rate generally indicates that your post is more relevant and delivers the user’s intent the satisfaction it wants.

 When simply put, having more people click on your links in Google search results means better relevancy to the topic and higher user satisfaction.
-Ultimately this will give you higher rankings in a long time.
+Ultimately this will give you more top rankings in a long time.

-Make use of sidebar by adding important links there as widgets.
+Make use of sidebar by adding relevant links there as widgets.
 Display links to important pages in your footer.

 I also suggest you use asynchronous scripts so that your site’s overall loading speed and content visibility remains unaffected.
 Don’t use popups on mobile devices, instead use notification bars that at least leave some room to read the text.

 Start by analyzing your search visibility optimization level as well as on-site SEO with Varvy SEO tools.